arunkd13/arunkd13.github.io/content/blog/prohibition-vs-temperance.md

 The [2025-26 policy note from the Department of Prohibition and Excise](https://cms.tn.gov.in/cms_migrated/document/docfiles/prohexc_e_pn_2025_26.pdf) talks about a number of awareness campaigns against alcohol and drug use and funds allocated for them.
 Are they being effectively used?
 With the call for more funds to be allocated for these campaigns, we also need to ensure that they are not funneled to NGOs which provide kickbacks.

-Today there are a number of addictions that hamper our society.
-Alcohol is probably the oldest and most widespread.
-By ensuring that we tackle alcohol addiction in our society, we would clearly build awareness and habits that would resist the other addictions.
+With the abundant and cheap pleasures manufactured by our industrial society, we even more of our basic instincts and hard wired chemical circuits are affected by addiction and have started to hamper our society.
+Alcohol is just the oldest and most widespread.
+I think our efforts to curb alcohol addiction, would also help build awareness and habits that would resist the other addictions.